NicholasDEMark/sex_ed/README.md

-All publicly available data and code are here.
+All code in the zip file available on this page.
 Restricted-access data are available from NCHS upon approval.